 Sometimes the cause is not known.

-Experts do not know how alcohol irritates the pancreas.
+Experts don't know how alcohol irritates the pancreas.
 Most believe that alcohol either causes enzymes to back up into the pancreas or changes the chemistry of the enzymes, causing them to inflame the pancreas.

 The main symptom of sudden (acute) pancreatitis is sudden moderate to severe pain in the upper area of the belly (abdomen).
 Sometimes the pain is mild.
 But the pain may feel as though it bores through the abdomen to the back.
-Sitting up or leaning forward sometimes makes the pain less.
+Sitting up or leaning forward sometimes reduces the pain.
 Other symptoms of an attack of pancreatitis are: